ilios/user-guide/dashboard/calendar-feed-options.md

 The Ilios code is contained in a separate GitHub repository.
 It can be easily implemented.

-The older `Calendar_Controller.php` file, which added the Ilios calendar as an iFrame to moodle is no longer supported.
+The older `Calendar_Controller.php` file, which added the Ilios calendar as an iFrame to Moodle is no longer supported.